- About Us

 - My Account

-Views expressed are those of the authors and are subject to change.
+The views expressed are those of the authors at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
-For professional or institutional investors only.

 In this Q&A, Portfolio Managers Dáire Dunne and Niraj Bhagwat discuss today’s key emerging markets themes, including China’s evolving global relationships, an increased focus on sustainability and the impact of the COVID-19 pandemic.